angel-dart/gitbook/Hooks.md

 }
 ```

-The `Hooks` annotation can be used to assign hooks to service methods.
+Alternatively, the `Hooks` annotation can be used to assign hooks to service methods.

 ```dart
 helloHook(e) => print('Hello, world!');